News & Updates

 Data Management Tool: Effective January 1, 2011, NSF proposals must include a 2-page Data Management Plan (DMP).
 The plan should describe how the proposal will confirm to NSF policy on the dissemination and sharing of research results.
 If proposals do not include a DMP, they will not be submitted.
 If you have questions about this new tool, please contact the UCLA Library at email@example.com.
 A DMPTool is available to researchers through UCLA Library at https://dmp.cdlib.org.
 Check out the New Video Demo of the DMPTool here!: http://blogs.library.ucla.edu/sel/2012/02/02/new-video-demo-of-the-data-management-plan-tool-dmptool.

 Reminder! - Late Document and Award Submissions: Please be reminded that proposals and supporting internal documents are due to OCGA for review 5 working days before they need to be submitted electronically or mailed.
-OCGA still continues to receive "late" proposals and supporting documents which can result in serious ramifications when the proposal undergoes the review process.
+OCGA still continues to receive "late" proposals and supporting documents and has asked the all departments keep their deadlines in mind during the proposal prepartion process.

 Incomplete proposals risk the following: